Carrigan/interactive_art/ato2016/presentation.md

 - Define
   - Potentiometer - limited range, analog signal between all on or all off
   - Button - binary on or off
-  - Encoder - like a potentiometer, but unlimited range.
+  - Rotary Encoder - like a potentiometer, but unlimited range.
 Sends events instead of a signal.
   - Think of a car radio

 ---